saineela/Beta-AI/README.md

 Upon running the application, you can interact with Beta-AI through its user interface.
 Input your commands or prompts, and Beta-AI will process them using its integrated AI models and provide the desired outputs.

-## Contributing

-We welcome contributions to Beta-AI!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-name`).
-6. Create a new Pull Request.

-Please ensure that your contributions align with the project's goals and adhere to the coding standards.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.